mongodb/docs/source/core/replication.rst

 administrators and would-be administrators of replica set deployments.

 .. seealso::

    - ":doc:`/administration/replica-sets`"
    - ":doc:`/administration/replication-architectures`"

 Deployment
 ~~~~~~~~~~

-Without replication the MongoDB deployment constitutes a single point
+Without replication, a standalone MongoDB instance represents a single
-of failure and any disruption of the system will render the database
+point of failure and any disruption of the MongoDB system will render
-unusable and potentially unrecoverable.
-Not only does replication
+the database unusable and potentially unrecoverable.
+Not only does
-increase the reliability of the database instance, but replica sets
+replication increase the reliability of the database instance, but
-are capable of distributing reads to :term:`secondary` nodes depending
+replica sets are capable of distributing reads to :term:`secondary`
-on :term:`read preference`.
-Particularly for database work loads
+nodes depending on :term:`read preference`.
+Particularly for database
-dominated by read operations, (i.e. "read heavy") replica sets can
+work loads dominated by read operations, (i.e. "read heavy") replica
-greatly increase the capability of the database system.
+sets can greatly increase the capability of the database system.

 The minimum requirements for a replica set include two nodes with
 data, for a :term:`primary` and a secondary, and an :ref:`arbiters